jbunke/jbunke.github.io/_projects/deltascript.md

 ---
 title: DeltaScript
-description: "A lightweight scripting language skeleton designed to be easily extended for the specification and implementation of domain-specific languages"
+description: "Lightweight scripting language skeleton designed to be easily extended for the specification and implementation of domain-specific languages"
 gh-link: "https://github.com/jbunke/deltascript"
 status: "In development"
 start-year: 2024
 end-year: 2024
 index: 1
 ---

+## Overview
+*DeltaScript* is a concise, statically typed scripting language that is designed to be extended.
+Its extensions can define new data types, namespaces and functions, but inherit their syntax from *DeltaScript*.
+Thus, *DeltaScript* extensions form a family of syntactically identical [domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language) that share an underlying standard library of primitive types and native functions.

 ## Example script
 ```js